10 productivity apps to make positive changes in 2024, tried and tested by us

 Those without Gmail account will need manually add bookings

 If your email experience automatically became more seamless with Gmail, then you'll discover the same life-changing results with Google Calendar.
-It can help you plan your days, weeks and months at a glance, with the option to color code certain events in your schedule for visually pleasing results.
+It can help you plan your days, weeks and months at a glance, with the option to colour-code certain events in your schedule for visually pleasing results.

-On a daily basis, the app can help you engage in the productivity hack called 'time blocking', where a period of time is divided into smaller segments for specific tasks.
-It's techniques like this, research from Concordia University shows, that will help you better prioritize your time, improve your wellbeing, and allow you to quickly realize if you're over-stretching yourself.
+The app can help you engage in the productivity hack called 'time blocking', where time is divided into smaller segments for specific tasks.
+It's techniques like this, research from Concordia University shows, that will help you better prioritise your time, improve your wellbeing, and allow you to quickly realise if you're over-stretching yourself.
 This makes Google Calendar one of the best habit tracker apps as well.

 Similarly, it can also help you recoup time that would otherwise have been spent inputting certain events.
 Gmail users making bookings - such as for flights, restaurants or concerts - will find that these are automatically synced into their calendar.